finos/perspective/docs/md/python.md

 Additionally, when created with `client=true` as a keyword argument to `__init__`, it can be used without accessing the built C++ binary.

-## Client Mode

-For certain systems, it may be difficult or infeasible to build the C++ library for Perspective, which `perspective.Table` depends on.
-However, we can leverage `Perspective.js` in the browser to provide the same widget experience to users.
-If created with `client=true`, `PerspectiveWidget` will serialize the data to the best of its ability and pass it off to the browser's Perspective engine to load.

-If `perspective-python` cannot find the built C++ libraries, it automatically defaults to client mode when initializing the widget.

-## `PerspectiveWidget`

 Similar to the viewer API, `PerspectiveWidget` takes keyword arguments that transform the `View` under ownsership: